CERT-Polska/n6/docs/installation/configuration.md

 ## Apache2

-Add `dataman` to the `www-data` group, make needed directories, and set permissions:
+Add `dataman` to the `www-data` group, make the necessary directories, and set appropriate permissions:

 ```bash
 $ /usr/sbin/usermod -a -G dataman www-data